-This will also take some time, but it should also highlight discrepancies to you between style, colour palette use, size on images for different products, duplications and other issues.
+This will also take some time, but it should also highlight discrepancies to you between style, colour palettes used, size of images for different products, duplications and other issues.

 It will also highlight any areas where you should have visual assets but do not.

-Resolving these discrepancies and having an organised approach can have a significant impact on the productivity on not just your creative team, but your whole business.
+Resolving these discrepancies and having an organised approach can have a significant impact on the productivity of not just your creative team, but your whole business.

 Having one central repository for all your creative assets, properly organised and searchable, means that everyone knows where everything is – or at least knows where to find it.